 Another slang for money is luca.
-If you hear can Argentine talking about un luca it refers to the Argentine slang for a thousand (un luca = 1,000).
+If you hear an Argentine talking about un luca it refers to the Argentine slang for a thousand (un luca = 1,000).

 Luca can also be used in plural; 10 lucas (=10 thousand).

-Hincha-pelota is used to refer to a person that is very annoying or insisting on asking for something.
+Hincha-pelota is used to refer to a person who is very annoying or insists on asking for something.

-The word hincha is also used to refer a fanatic football/soccer fan.
+The word hincha is also used to refer to a fanatic football/soccer fan.

-Canchero is used about somebody that is really good to manage situations or has a lot of experience in doing a certain activity.
+Canchero is used for somebody that is really good at managing situations or has a lot of experience in doing a certain activity.

-To be canchero tend to have a certain negative sound to it, as it can also be used to describe a person that you find annoying because they are showing off as superior or says egocentric phrases.
-For example, ¿Qué te haces el canchero? (which would properly be something like: “are you trying to be a dumbass?)
+To be canchero tend to have a certain negative sound to it, as it can also be used to describe a person that you find annoying because they are showing off as superior or saying egocentric phrases.
+For example, ¿Qué te haces el canchero? (which would properly be something like: “Are you trying to be a dumbass?)

 Do you want to improve your Spanish?
 Check out these 5 ways to improve your Spanish from home!